Spring 2021 Program

 Coaching

-Divided into coaching clusters, participants serve as peer mentors during the program and as members of a virtual developmental community afterward.
-Each coaching cluster will work with a professional coach to ensure progress is tracked and goals are achieved.
-You will also have the chance to work with a coach individually to define your personal goals and develop specific leadership competencies.
+Divided into group coaching circles, participants serve as peer mentors during the program and as members of a virtual developmental community afterward.
+Each coaching circle will work with a professional coach to ensure progress is tracked and goals are achieved.

 Action Journal